SENTOSA BY NIGHT: 7 THINGS TO DO AFTER DARK

 Food, glorious food!
 Indeed, Sentosa presents a feast for the senses, especially so for the taste buds.
 You’ll find fine dining restaurants that have won Michelin stars such as Chinese-fusion restaurant Forest and the Australian Osia Steak and Seafood Grill, and also CURATE, which is Asia’s first-ever Michelin Chef showcase restaurant.

 To top it off, Sentosa also has a few themed restaurants that promise an immersive dining experience.
 Art junkies will love Museo, a restaurant that doubles up as a social painting studio.
 Japanese fanatics can expect a theatrical showcase from the teppanyaki counter at Syun.
-And for a surreal, aquatic eye-opener, dive into Ocean Restaurant by Cat Cora that lets you dine with the fishes!
+And for a surreal, aquatic eye-opener, dive into Ocean Restaurant that lets you dine with the fishes!

-Just around the corner is another flamboyant showcase, the Lake of Dreams (show at 11pm), which wows guests with flaming dragons, water cannons and other special effects set against a grandiose soundtrack.
+Over at Resorts World Sentosa, another flamboyant showcase, the Lake of Dreams (show at 11pm), which wows guests with flaming dragons, water cannons and other special effects set against a grandiose soundtrack.
 Both are free of charge.

 But for a true relic of Sentosa’s history, you need to catch the Wings of Time extravaganza (shows at 7.40pm and 8.40pm).
 Having evolved from the island’s storied Musical Fountain act that opened back in 1982, the Wings of Time is a levelled up rendition with laser effects, pyrotechnics, live action and fireworks, while preserving the original performance’s art of towering, dancing water features.
 It’s a thing of beauty that never gets old.